This practice note includes detailed advice on:

 The SRA have provided an example of the risk matrix they will use, which may be of use to firms.

-You should identify the main risks of non-compliance with the Handbook.
+You should identify the main risks of non-compliance with the Code of Conduct.
 Initially, you may consider listing the main risks to complying with the outcomes and principles and assessing their impact and probability.
 Input from a range of staff can help to indentify a fuller range of risks.
 You can then look at any systems or processes you have in place to mitigate or remove the identified risk and how that affects the assessment.

 You may find that, in some cases, the systems you have in place mitigate the risk and so you are prepared to tolerate it, while in other areas risk may remain high.
 This information will help inform your compliance plan.